Hilbert spaces and low-lying zeros of L-functions: Acknowledgments

 \section{Acknowledgments}

 E.C. acknowledges support from FAPERJ - Brazil.
 A.C. was supported by Grant $275113$ of the Research Council of Norway.
 M.B.M. was supported in part by the Simons Foundation (award 712898) and the National Science Foundation (DMS-2101912).
-We are thankful to Oscar Quesada-Herrera for helpful discussions, and to Guillaume Ricotta and Emmanuel Royer for bringing reference \cite{Bernard} to our attention.
+We are thankful to the referee and Emily Quesada-Herrera for helpful comments and discussions, and to Guillaume Ricotta and Emmanuel Royer for bringing reference \cite{Bernard} to our attention.